Skip to main content

 OpenID Connect

-OpenID SSO for platform customers is coming in 2025.
-This feature will enable sign-in through your organization’s SSO using OpenID Connect (OIDC).
+LILT platform users can sign in through their organization’s SSO using OpenID Connect (OIDC).
 OpenID Connect is an authentication protocol built on OAuth 2.0 (IETF RFC 6749 and 6750).
 It provides a standardized way to verify user identity through an Authorization Server and obtain user profile information.
 OIDC works with many identity providers including Amazon, Microsoft, and Okta.

 Microsoft SSO